maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

   :width: 576px

 The screenshot above shows the contact overview from the main "Contacts" application - applications can also embed this view or use it as a dialog.
+All the contacts imported from a Nokia N900 that has been in use for over 10 years.

 .. image:: /images/contacts-myinformation.png
   :height: 324px